CarolinaChavezDavid/learning-AWS-practitioner-essentials/README.md

 </div>

 **AWS Cloud formation**
-Infrastructure as code tool used to define. awide variety of AWS resources.
-Supoort storage, database, analytics, machine learning
+Is a Infrastructure as code tool, used to define a wide variety of AWS resources.
+Suport storage, database, analytics, machine learning.

  </details>